akharrou/42-GRUT/README.md

 # 42-GRUT
-42 Generalized Unit-Tester.
+42 Generalized Rambo Unit-Tester.
 Making unit-testing less of a hassle.

 ## Install & Use